Geoff Ball, Cello

 Both my children started at age 3 with Burlington Suzuki and stayed with it till they went off to post secondary school.
 Both received their RCM grade 8 certificate.
 And both enjoy playing today.
 Suzuki teachers will prepare students for RCM exams if the parents should want this.

 I have been a teacher with Burlington Suzuki for 18 years now.
-I love the school, the facility we teach from, the program, the teachers and the families.
+I love the school, the facility we teach from, the program, the board members, the teachers and the families.
 Parents play an active role in helping their children, even if they themselves know nothing about the chosen instrument.
 Because of the “Suzuki Triangle”, (parent, child, teacher), the progress is quite amazing.

 I feel extremely blessed that I fell into the hands of Burlington Suzuki, I love what I do and believe 100% in the method.
 Hope we hear from you.